Types of Heart Disease

 - Supraventricular Tachycardia (SVT): Occurs when the heart’s electrical signal begins above the ventricles (the lower chambers of the heart) causing the heart to beat very rapidly or erratically.
 As a result, the heart is strained, and the body receives an inadequate blood supply.
 There are three types of SVT – Atrial flutter, Atrial fibrillation and Paroxysmal SVT.
 A number of underlying conditions can lead to SVT.
 Medication and/or electrical shock treatment (cardioversion) can restore normal heartbeat.
 To prevent recurrences, additional treatment and medication may be necessary.

 Several diagnostic tests are available to identify arrhythmias including an electrocardiogram (ECG), Holter Monitor, a stress test, a tilt table test, and/or sometimes an electrophysiology study (EP) if necessary.
 In addition, if an arrhythmia is not revealed with routine testing then an implantable loop recorder may be indicated.

-Obstruction defects – Heart Valve Problems: an obstruction is a narrowing that partly or completely blocks the flow of blood.
-Obstructions called stenoses can occur in the heart valves, arteries or veins.
+An obstruction is a heart defect that partly or completely blocks the flow of blood.
+Obstructions called stenosis can occur in the heart valves, arteries or veins.